The Rural Alaska Principal Preparation and Support Project (RAPPS) is a

 3 moved out of state

-Throughout the five year project period, 15-17 RAPPS interns received coaching from the Alaska
+Throughout the five year project period, 15-17 RAPPS interns received coaching each year from the Alaska

 Administrator Coaching Project.
 All RAPPS UAA graduates have received

-Each year over 100 school leaders have attended the Alaska School Leadership Institute over the course of the project (duplicated count).
+Over 500 school leaders have attended the Alaska School Leadership Institute over the course of the project (duplicated count).

 Over 2,000 registrations (duplicated count) from RAPPS district staff were received for the 29 ASDN/RAPPS webinar series offered over the course of the grant.
 123 no-cost webinars were offered in total.

-UAA has created over 15 rural Alaska case studies for use in its Educational Leadership program.
+UAA has created over 15 rural Alaska case studies for use in the Educational Leadership program.